igorkry/tnt4j-streams/tnt4j-streams-core/samples/node.js/readme.md

 # Why njsTrace with TNT4J streams

-Beyond all advantages JKoolCloud offers, `njsTrace` has a nice ability to instrument and monitor your `node.js` applications. `njsTrace` "hijacks" `node.js` `Module._compile()` method, and then calls to the original `Module._compile()` with the instrumented code.
+Beyond all advantages jKoolCloud offers, `njsTrace` has a nice ability to instrument and monitor your `node.js` applications. `njsTrace` "hijacks" `node.js` `Module._compile()` method, and then calls to the original `Module._compile()` with the instrumented code.